 Since the mid-1980s, women have been in the majority among students, and today six out of ten students are women.
 Women also make up the majority of graduates from universities and university colleges.
-Women make up 58 per cent of students at the master's degree level and 62 per cent at the bachelor's degree level.
 When it comes to PhDs, the proportions have been more or less equal in recent years.

-Out in the world ...
+Out in the world...